Industrial Engineering

 • Understand both the theory and the practice of Industrial Engineering.

 In the first two years of the curriculum, the emphasis is placed on fundamental principles of engineering and core industrial engineering concepts.
-Tools taught in the second year include probability, psychology for engineers, fundamentals of object-oriented programming, engineering economics and accounting, operations research, differential equations, statistics, human-centered systems design and data modeling.
+Tools taught in the second year include probability, psychology for engineers, fundamentals of object-oriented programming, operations research, differential equations, statistics, human-centered systems design and data modeling.

 In fourth-year, the central theme is the design and management of an organization as an integrated system.
-All students participate in an Integrated Systems Design course to design the business processes of an organization and a Capstone Design course that requires students to draw on knowledge from all years of the IE program to tackle a real-world project with an industry partner.
+All students participate in a Capstone Design course that requires students to draw on knowledge from all years of the IE program to tackle a real-world project with an industry partner.
 There is also a research thesis option.

 Job opportunities for IE graduates are diverse and offer challenging careers in a wide variety of industries, including consulting.
 Three prototypical jobs for new graduates include: